The University is listed in the Education (Recognised Bodies) (England) Order 2013 as a recognised degree-awarding body.

 The University will, in most cases, work with whichever private lender a prospective borrower decides to use.
 Prospective borrowers should be aware that the majority of private lenders choose not to offer loans to students studying outside the USA.

-- Information on Tuition Fees and Institutional refund policy
+- information on tuition fees and the University's institutional refund policy

 - information on living and studying in the UK

 - undergraduate course data by UNISTATS - data on entry information, student satisfaction, study information, non-completion (transfer out) and more

 - information on our rankings, research and student life can be found in our Annual Reviews and Financial Statements.

 - Title IV loans Default Management Plan